 Skip to main content

-This page covers how to identify Pods that trigger static CPU allocation, why the issue causes SUNK Nodes to drain, and how to configure Pod resources to prevent it.
+This page is for cluster operators and workload owners who run SUNK on CoreWeave CKS.
+It explains how to identify Pods that trigger static CPU allocation, why the issue causes SUNK Nodes to drain, and how to configure Pod resources to prevent it.
+Follow this guidance to avoid silent Slurm job failures and unexpected Node drains caused by CPU pinning.
 Kubernetes can pin specific CPU cores to a Pod so that no other process on the Node shares those cores.
 This feature is called static CPU allocation, and the CPU Manager static policy in the kubelet controls it.
 CoreWeave CKS Nodes enable this policy by default.
 Static CPU allocation is useful for latency-sensitive workloads that benefit from dedicated cores.
 However, it’s incompatible with the SUNK Pod Scheduler because Slurm can’t account for CPU cores that the kubelet has pinned to other Pods.

 Do not schedule Pods with CPU Guaranteed QoS on Kubernetes Nodes used for SUNK.
-These Pods trigger static CPU allocation, which causes resource contention in Slurm, causing the Slurm Nodes to drain with misleading error messages, for example, batch job complete failure
+These Pods trigger static CPU allocation, which causes resource contention in Slurm.
+As a result, Slurm Nodes drain with misleading error messages such as batch job complete failure.

 Static CPU allocation